Houdini 21.0 Character KineFX

 Save and reuse rig functionality

-You can save your custom rig functionality as its own rig component, then reuse it like you would with any of the pre-built components:
+You can save your custom rig functionality as its own rig component, then reuse it like you would any of the pre-built components:

 1. On the APEX Autorig Component SOP, go to the Save tab.
+The Save tab is available when Component Source is set to Use Second Input, Snippet, or Fuse Graph.

 2. Specify a name for the component in the Component Name parameter.
 For example, if you set the namespace field to test, the name field to hello, and version to 2.0, your component will be named test::hello::2.0.

-4. Click the icon beside the Component Source parameter to update your library of components.
+6. Click the icon beside the Component Source parameter to update your library of components.
 Your new component will appear in the Component Source drop-down, and you can use it like any other component.

-5. Once you select your new component from the Component Source drop-down, you can edit its source as an APEX Script snippet.
+7. Once you select your new component from the Component Source drop-down, you can edit its source as an APEX Script snippet.
 Click beside Component Source, which decompiles the component into the Snippet parameter where you can make additional changes to the component.

 Note